ShinobiSaad/ShinobiSaad/README.md

 # Ah so you've found ShinobiSaad's profile!

 ## Let me give you a little tour about myself
-I've graduated from Brac University with Bachelors degree of Computer Science I am working on some projects to improve my skills Looking for full time Software Engineer jobs to gain experience And finally on my journey to this vast tech industry that the world has to offer.
+I've graduated from Brac University with Bachelors degree of Computer Science </br>
+I am working on some projects to improve my skills </br>
+Looking for full time Software Engineer jobs to gain experience</br>
+And finally on my journey to this vast tech industry that the world has to offer.

 </br>